speleolinux/uisic/docs/glossary.md

 Currently the UISIC's Cave and Karst Glossary project is available at
 <https://uisic.uis-speleo.org/lexgloss.html>

-This page is a **development** site to experiment with alternate ways to present this information.
+This page here is a **development** site to experiment with alternate ways to present this information.

 To view a glossary of Karst terms in your language please enter your language